davegutz/Wind/README.md

 8. Habitually calibrate your ESC:
         - Open loop on board
         - Set POT to max
         - Power the ESC.
-Wait for beep followed by two in quick succession
+Wait for musical phrase followed by two beeps in quick succession
         - Set POT to min.
-Wait for three beeps Calibration may last 100 runs or it may last 1 run.
+Wait for three beeps followed by one ready beep.
+    Calibration may last 100 runs or it may last 1 run.
 Motion of the POT can undo calibration if you're not hearing all the beeps.
     Beware of this.
 It's the most common problem.